 If you’re clearing out your attic and find old material about Bronxville, don’t throw it out!
 Contact the Village Historian.
 Tax deductible contributions are always welcome.
 Contributions have included a small oil painting by William Smedley, a well-known artist who moved to Lawrence Park in 19897, and several colorful menus used at Bronxville’s Hotel Gramatan in the early 1900s.

-The Local History Room is an outgrowth of collections privately maintained by early Village Historians, including Bertrand Burtnett, a fourth generation member of the Masterton family who settled in Bronxville in the 1830s.
+The Local History Center is an outgrowth of collections privately maintained by early Village Historians, including Bertrand Burtnett, a fourth generation member of the Masterton family who settled in Bronxville in the 1830s.
 His records include photographs of the Village dating from the 1880s and earlier.
 The History Room files have been housed at the Bronxville Public Library since the early 1980s, when then-Village Historian Jean Bartlett presided over its introduction to the public.
 Extensive cataloging, organizing and filing remain to be completed; volunteer help is always welcome.

 For more information, contact Village Historian Eloise L. Morgan,